Plan for field filters in your organization

 Fields and field values

 Which sensitive data in your events do you need to protect?
 Are there certain indexed fields that contain personal identifiable information (PII), protected health information (PHI), or other confidential data that you need to keep private?
-You might consider creating a document that helps you keep track of all the fields and their values in one place.
+You might consider creating a document that helps you keep track in one place of all the fields with values that you need to secure, along with descriptions of their field filters.

 Indexed and _raw field types